5 Front-end API

 5.6 Controlling Browser Cache

-Browser’s have a mind of their own in term of deciding when to use their cache for a file and when to download a new one.
+Browsers have a mind of their own in terms of deciding when to use their cache for a file and when to download a new one.
 This can cause no end of trouble when code gets changed.
 Some user files end up being old from the browser cache, and others are freshly downloaded.
 The old and new files don’t agree with each other and all sorts of errors occur.

 Kiss includes a facility to assure that all files are downloaded afresh whenever the application changes while still taking maximal advantage of the browser cache when the files have not changed.
 The only cost for this capability is the requirement that the index.html file always gets loaded afresh.
 To that end, Kiss has code to ignore browser cache and always load index.html afresh.

 index.html contains two variables named SystemInfo.softwareVersion and SystemInfo.controlCache.
-Assuming SystemInfo.controlCache is true, Kiss has code that forces the browser to re-load all files whenever SystemInfo.softwareVersion changes.
+Assuming SystemInfo.controlCache is true, Kiss has code that forces the browser to reload all files whenever SystemInfo.softwareVersion changes.
 After the code is re-loaded, the browser cache will work as normal to maximally cache the files until the next SystemInfo.softwareVersion change.

 5.7 Additional Resources